Journals

 The journal publishes original contributions on all aspects of intelligent communication, including:

-• Artificial intelligence for content generation and communication
+• Artificial intelligence

-• Artificial intelligence for disinformation and misinformation detection
+• Artificial intelligence for media and communications

 • Big data analytics